recorefx/RecoreFX/README.md

 ### New stuff

-There are some other goodies here that are farther reaching:
+There are some other goodies here that are further reaching:

 ### `Apply()`